KSVeerendernath/resume-generator/README.md

 The application will run locally at http://localhost:3000.

 ## Usage
-Basic Details Page: Input your name, email, mobile number, LinkedIn (optional), and location (optional).
+- **Basic Details Page**: Input your name, email, mobile number, LinkedIn (optional), and location (optional).
-Profile Summary: Enter a brief profile summary about your professional background.
+- **Profile Summary**: Enter a brief profile summary about your professional background.
-Experience: Add one or more experiences, including company name, location, joining and end dates, designation, and roles/responsibilities.
+- **Experience**: Add one or more experiences, including company name, location, joining and end dates, designation, and roles/responsibilities.
 You can also remove an experience.
-Skills: Add multiple skills to showcase your expertise.
+- **Skills**: Add multiple skills to showcase your expertise.
-Preview: Preview your input and download the PDF of the resume.
+- **Preview**: Preview your input and download the PDF of the resume.

 ## PDF Generation
 The resume is generated using jsPDF.
 The PDF includes:
-Header with name, email, mobile number, LinkedIn URL, and location.
+- Header with name, email, mobile number, LinkedIn URL, and location.
-Profile Summary, Skills, and Experience.
+- Profile Summary, Skills, and Experience.
-If the content exceeds one page, the remaining information is carried over to subsequent pages.

 ## Deployment
 **To deploy the app to GitHub Pages, follow these steps**:

-**Install gh-pages as a dev dependency**: npm install gh-pages --save-dev
+- **Install gh-pages as a dev dependency**: npm install gh-pages --save-dev

-**Add the following scripts to your package.json**:
+- **Add the following scripts to your package.json**:
 "scripts": {
   "predeploy": "npm run build",
   "deploy": "gh-pages -d build",